Raveena Tandon's Daughter Rasha Thadani To Make Bollywood Debut Soon - ExBulletin

 Raveena Tandon’s Daughter Rasha Thadani To Make Bollywood Debut Soon

-Bombay (Maharashtra) [India]Jan 21 (ANI): 2023 will be an eventful year for many young talents who will make their acting debut in the Bollywood film industry.
+Mumbai: 2023 will be an eventful year for many young talents making their acting debut in the Bollywood film industry.

 Rasha will be seen in Abhishek Kapoor’s upcoming film.